Skip to main content

 Agile and User-Focused

 When considering modernization, organizations must aim to avail benefits ‘faster.’
 Avoid the approach that aims to deliver an ‘all-in-one systems’ release.
-Instead, divide the modernization process into a user-oriented approach by introducing usable functions on a frequent basis.
+Instead, divide the modernization process into a user-oriented approach by introducing usable functions frequently.

-It is always better to deliver step-by-step and rapidly, than releasing service offerings all at once and with long intervals.
-And not to forget that stakeholder (including customers, employees and all entities connected) feedback is crucial in this process.
-The usage of user-feedback driven frameworks helps organizations to achieve agility while remaining committed to the end-user experience.
+It is always better to deliver step-by-step and rapidly than to release service offerings simultaneously and at long intervals.
+And not to forget that stakeholder (including customers, employees, and all entities connected) feedback is crucial in this process.
+Using user-feedback-driven frameworks helps organizations achieve agility while remaining committed to the end-user experience.

 6) Resources Driven for change